 energy of the balls in the feeding ramp has no influence on the

-accuracy five right-angle speed-limiters slow them down before being
+engine's accuracy five right-angle speed-limiters slow them down before

 The time reference is given by the pendulum's length: about one meter for a ball that falls every second.
 The pendulum's rods are made of invar a temperature-stable alloy.
 The bob is tooled in a 17 kilo brass ingot to provide enough inertia.
 Coarse tuning is done by screwing the bob up or down, fine tuning is done by adjusting the small auxiliary bob at the bottom.